 - If you are convicted of texting while driving offense, you may be fined up to $100 for a first-time offense, $200 for a second offense, and $300 for a third or subsequent offense.

 - If you are convicted of a third or subsequent texting-while-driving offense, the West Virginia Department of Motor Vehicles will add three points to your license.

 Using a handheld device while driving has been a primary offense in the state of West Virginia since 2013.
-That means law enforcement officers can pull you over and issue you a ticket if they observe you texting while driving.
-Prior to the rule, handheld device usage was a secondary offense and police could only issue tickets after pulling drivers over for other offenses like speeding or running red lights.
+That means law enforcement officers can pull you over.
+They can issue you a ticket if they observe you texting while driving.
+Prior to the rule, handheld device usage was a secondary offense.
+The police could only issue tickets after pulling drivers over for other offenses like speeding or running red lights.

 How to Prove Distracted Driving in West Virginia